What do you want your future generations to know about you?

 Now I am an only child, and later, I will face the dilemma of having two bookcases filled with these mostly plastic albums.
 Space is already at a premium at my house.
 Even if I did keep all of these precious albums, where will they go after I die?
 I know that my situation is not unique.
 This topic I didn’t start thinking about until about two years ago when my elderly neighbors downsized and moved to a smaller home.
 They told me that their children did not want their albums!!
 Some of the albums were apparently from great grandparents.
 I was aghast that the children did not wish to keep those albums.
 Being very sentimental, this is shocking to me.
 I do realize that not everyone wants to know about their ancestors, or perhaps just photos without stories are not compelling enough.
 There is not enough information behind those photos!

 What do you think?
-Will your future generations appreciate photos and stories together that doesn’t take up much space?
+Will your future generations appreciate photos and stories together that do not take up much space?